Pharmacist

 What separates a good pharmacist from a bad one?
 Like...beyond making sure that the prescriptions are filled correctly, what kind of feedback or results tell you that you're doing your job well?

-Asked by annesmith about 12 years ago
+Asked by annesmith over 12 years ago

 Specifically for retail pharmacists, such as the ones you see in your local pharmacies, filling prescriptions correctly is their number one priority.
 They should also be available and be able to tell you about the medications they're filling for you, and answer your questions about prescription and over-the-counter medications.